icd2k3/react-scroll-into-view-if-needed/README.md

 );
 ```

-## Props
+## Optional Props

 #### active
+> Type: `boolean`
 > Default: `true`

 The `active` prop allows controll of _when_ to scroll to the component.
-By default, it will attempt to scroll as soon as it is mounted, but you can set this prop to manually control when to trigger the scroll behavior.
+By default, it will attempt to scroll as soon as it is mounted, but you can set this prop to manually control when to trigger the scroll behavior from the parent component.

 #### elementType
+> Type: `string`
 > Default: `'div'`

 Set the wrapper component type.
-See the React [createElement](https://reactjs.org/docs/react-api.html#createelement) api
+For example, this could also be `'footer'`, `'button'`, etc...
+See the React [createElement](https://reactjs.org/docs/react-api.html#createelement) api.

 #### options
+> Type: `object`
 > Default: `{ duration: 250, easing: 'easeOut' }`

 The `options` prop simply passes options to `scroll-into-view-if-needed`.
-See all the possible options in their [API documentation](https://www.npmjs.com/package/scroll-into-view-if-needed#api)
+See all the possible options in their [API documentation](https://www.npmjs.com/package/scroll-into-view-if-needed#api).